CedricVanhaverbeke/cv/blogposts/blogging.md

 ---
-date: '8/03/2021'
+date: '9/03/2021'
 title: 'Blogging with Gatsby and Markdown'
 description: "Curious how I created this blog?
 Let's kick off my blogging career with explaining how I did it."
 ---

 ## Setting up a blog can be done in a multitude of ways.
-Here's how I did it:
+Here's what I did to get this one up and running:

 # Overview